oysteinvolden/Real-time-sensor-encryption/README.md

     cd scripthttp://docs.ros.org/melodic/api/sensor_msgs/html/msg/Image.html
     ./install_opencv4.1.1_Jetson.sh.

+NB 1: We now provide examples which are independent of OpenCV.
+These examples use sensor_msgs/Image topics only (recorded from a rosbag) which means there is no need for reading/capturing or bridging functinality provided by openCV.

-NB: There has been some issues when combining ROS melodic and OpenCV <= 4.x.x, so it may be safe to install OpenCV <= 3.4.x.
+NB 2: There has been some issues when combining ROS melodic and OpenCV <= 4.x.x, so it may be safe to install OpenCV <= 3.4.x.
 We installed 3.4.3 by simply changing 4.1.1 with 3.4.3 everywhere in the sh file (install_opencv4.1.1_Jetson.sh).

 ### Create catkin workspace